UK Specific.

 Respect Orders are essentially a rebranding of ASBOs, which were dropped by the Conservative government in 2014.
 Unlike other civil orders, if someone breaches a Respect Order, then it becomes a criminal offence subject to harsher penalties.

 Labour’s plan for policing by consent means Respect Orders will be rolled out with more of a focus on community needs and concerns.
-Since the Casey Review found institutional biases in the Metropolitan Police Service, it’s likely that Respect Orders will be subject to more thorough and ongoing public consultations to ensure they get the balance right.
-Typically, these relate to how police can use their powers inclusively — making sure they don’t stigmatise communities by taking a scattergun or unconsciously-biased approach.
+Since the Casey Review found institutional biases in the Metropolitan Police Service, it’s likely that Respect Orders will be subject to heightened public engagement to make sure these powers don’t overstep their purpose.
+A big criticism of ASBOs was they stigmatised communities and introduced racial or gender biases into decision-making, which is something a thorough consultation could prevent from happening again.

 3. Crackdown on Violence Against Women and Girls